 Eligibility to vote

-All citizens and permanent residents aged 18 years or over are eligible to vote in parliamentary elections.
+All citizens and permanent residents aged 18 years or over who are not in gaol are eligible to vote in parliamentary elections.
 New Zealand has had universal adult suffrage since women were given the vote in 1893.

 Eligibility to stand for Parliament

 Only New Zealand citizens are eligible to sit in Parliament.
 Women were given the right in 1919.

 The term of Parliament

 The size of Parliament

 In 2020 Parliament had 120 seats.
 There were 65 general electorate seats, seven Māori seats and 48 party list seats.
 The total number of seats can vary slightly, depending on the outcome of an election.

 The voting system

 For most of the 20th century New Zealand had a ‘first-past-the-post’ electoral system.
 Candidates who gained a simple majority in single-member constituencies were returned to Parliament.